MoralisWeb3/MoralisDocumentation/moralis-server/cloud-code/cloud-functions.md

 ## Units

-## IPFS

-Moralis units is integrated in Cloud Code.\
+Moralis units are available inside your cloud functions.\
 In order to successfully run the `units` function you always need to specify a `method` and a `value`.

-IPFS functionalities are available in Cloud Code.\
-In order to successfully upload to IPFS you need to specify:

 ### To wei

-* A source type: `sourceType`
-* A source: `source`

 Convert any ether value to wei.

 Follows a list supported `sourceType`.